ibrahimborba/trybewallet/README.md

   * __Redux__ | [State Management in Redux](https://blog.logrocket.com/why-use-redux-reasons-with-clear-examples-d21bffd5835/)
   * __Testing Library__ | [React Testing Library](https://kentcdodds.com/blog/common-mistakes-with-react-testing-library), [React Redux Testing Library](https://testing-library.com/docs/example-react-redux/)
   * __CSS__ | [Styled Components](https://styled-components.com/)

 ---

+# Notes
+### Git and Commit
+- There are only two branches since this is a solo project.
+One is the *main*, with production ready features.
+And the other one is *project_refactor*, where I improve the code and add new features.
+- This project used the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/) with some types from [Angular convention](https://github.com/angular/angular/blob/22b96b9/CONTRIBUTING.md#-commit-message-guidelines).

+### Further Improvements
+- Make it Mobile First
+- Increase test coverage
+- Add Design Pattern for API requests
+- Break Wallet Page form, table and table rows into components

+---